cookie-status/cookie-status-dev/content/brave/_index.md

 **Example**: If the user types `https://www.domain.com/?fbclid=1.2.3.4` in the omnibox and presses enter, Brave strips the parameter in an internal redirect.
 Similarly, if the browser makes a request to `https://www.domain.com/tracking-pixel.gif?mc_eid=23456`, Brave strips the parameter out of the request before it hits the target server.

 {{% /notice %}}

+Brave has lots of initiatives for [neutralizing fingerprinting surfaces](https://brave.com/brave-fingerprinting-and-privacy-budgets/), with features such as [randomized HTML canvas fingerprints](https://github.com/brave/brave-browser/issues/5614) preferred over just removing or clearing the fingerprint surfaces.